jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 This code is taken from [here](https://github.com/ethercrab-rs/ethercrab/blob/master/examples/multiple-groups.rs).
-It initialises the EtherCAT network and groups the devices into two groups allowing two concurrent tasks to update different parts of the process data at different rates.
+It initialises the EtherCAT network and assigns the discovered devices into two groups.
+The groups are an EtherCrab concept, and allow concurrent tasks to update different parts of the process data image (PDI) at different rates.
+For example, a machine might have some digital IOs polled at 10ms, and a servo drive cycle at 1ms.
+Groups are `Send` so can be serviced from different threads.

 This example targets Linux, but should work on macOS and even Windows as long as the weird NPcap driver is setup correctly.

 More examples can be found in
 [the `examples/` folder in the repo](https://github.com/ethercrab-rs/ethercrab/tree/master/examples).